 - Work takes place in offices and/or studios, as well as on location.

 - Runners are expected to be prompt and efficient.
-Part of the job is to take the pressure off the person above you by doing things on their behalf and this can make the job quite stressful.
+Part of the job is to take the pressure off the person above you by doing things on their behalf and this can make the job quite challenging.
 However, the work is fast-moving and can be exciting, stimulating and diverse, with plenty of variety.

 There are no specific educational requirements for becoming a runner.
-However, a relevant HND, degree or postgraduate qualification, particularly one with a practical focus, may increase your chances of success, as this can equip you with an understanding of the industry, practical skills, a work experience placement and useful contacts.
+However, a relevant HND, degree or postgraduate qualification, particularly one with a practical focus, may increase your chances of success, as it can equip you with an understanding of the industry, practical skills, a work experience placement and useful contacts.

 Relevant courses include:

 - media studies